sightmachine/sightmachine-sdk/docs/commonly_used_data_types/run.md

 The end time of the run.

 ## _score
-The 'score' this run achieved (out of 1?)
+The 'score' this run achieved.

 ## constraint_group_id
 The id of the group of constraints in the cookbook